 Recoverable amount of investment properties is inherently subjective due to the unique characteristics of each property, its location, expected yield, rental growth rate and discount rates reflecting continued uncertainty.
-Based on the internal assessments carried out by the management, the recoverable amount of investment properties in is higher than the carrying value of the properties, accordingly no impairment loss has been recorded in current period (30 June 2020: impairment loss of AED 404 million).
+Based on internal assessments carried out by the management, impairment loss of AED 404 million was recorded for the period ended 30 September 2020.

-NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (continued) As at 30 June 2021 (Unaudited)
+NOTES TO THE INTERIM CONDENSED CONSOLIDATED FINANCIAL STATEMENTS (continued) As at 30 September 2021 (Unaudited)